leggsimon/next/docs/overview/process.md

 ## Misc.

-Every other **Tuesday** we have a team retrospective.
+Every other **Tuesday** we have a [team retrospective](https://docs.google.com/document/d/1Xk0EN824hOVTXXgbbPXoxJp3qGcnFHZ0k-DW0HZ62zk/edit).
 This gives everyone an opportunity to reflect on what improvements we need to make.

 Every other **Friday** you'll be asked to present your work at the department's showcase.
 This helps explain our progress to the wider team.

 Every two weeks, typically on **Thursdays**, there's a user testing session in the office.
-Speak to Jess if you want to get involved.
+Speak to Jess or Victoria if you want to get involved.